 People who are already receiving Housing Benefit will stay on Housing Benefit until their situation changes.

 Council Tax Reduction is available to those who need help towards their Council Tax bill.

 You can't usually get Housing Benefit if:

-- you have savings of over £16,000, unless you are aged 60 or over and getting the 'guarantee credit' of Pension Credit
+- you have savings of over £16,000, unless you are over pension age and getting the 'guarantee credit' of Pension Credit

 - you live in the home of a close relative